MicrosoftDocs/sql-docs/docs/ssms/tutorials/scripting-ssms.md

 ---

 # Tutorial: Script objects in SQL Server Management Studio
 This tutorial teaches you to generate Transact-SQL (T-SQL) scripts for various objects found within SQL Server Management Studio (SSMS).
 In this tutorial, you find examples of how to script the following objects:

 > [!div class="checklist"]
-> * Queries, when you perform actions within the graphical user interface (GUI)
+> * Queries, when you perform actions within the GUI
 > * Databases in two different ways (Script As and Generate Script)
 > * Tables
 > * Stored procedures